shekodn/quantitative-methods-and-simulation/README.md

 4. ``` sudo pip install -U scikit-learn ```

 ### Remainder
-The following project contains many documents whose only purpose were obtain more clean data, and therefore were left on a older version.
+The following project contains many documents whose only purpose were to obtain cleaner data, and therefore were left on an older version.

 The following documents are the one that actually work and create the results.

 1. ``` ../CSV/Datos.csv```